Index of Allied warships during Operation Neptune

 HMS Kelvin history

 The HMS Kelvin was launched on 19 January 1939 and entered service on 27 November of the same year.
 As part of the 5th squadron of destroyer in September 1940, it escorted convoys in the English Channel and the Mediterranean Sea and participated in numerous engagements.

 It supported the landing of British troops in Crete on 16 April 1942 as part of Operation Lighter and continued its escort and patrol missions in the Mediterranean Sea until the spring of 1944 when the Kelvin regained British territorial waters in order to participate in Operation Neptune.

 Assigned to Task Force D, it was tasked at dawn on 6 June 1944 to bombard the German positions in the area of Sword Beach.
-It has the honor of having on board Prime Minister Winston Churchill who has visited the troops and participated in the meetings of the Chiefs of Staff.
+It had the honor having on board Prime Minister Winston Churchill who visited the Norman front on June 12, 1944, and to participate in the meetings of the Chiefs of Staff.